You're My World: Helen Reddy

-"You're My World" fell short of "I Can't Hear You No More"'s #1 peak on the Billboard Easy Listening Top 50 which afforded "You're My World" a peak of #5: however "You're My World" would overall be a more substantial Easy Listening hit than "I Can't Hear You No More", as evidenced by Billboard's ranking "You're My World" as the #12 Easy Listening hit for the year 1977: "I Can't Hear You No More" had placed on Billboard's annual Easy Listening tally for 1976 at #39.
-Reddy would place seven more tracks in the Easy Listening Top 50, the most successful of which was her 1978 remake of "We'll Sing in the Sunshine" (peak #12).
+"You're My World" fell short of "I Can't Hear You No More"'s #1 peak on the Billboard Easy Listening Top 50 which afforded "You're My World" a peak of #5: however "You're My World" was overall a more substantial Easy Listening hit than "I Can't Hear You No More", as evidenced by Billboard's ranking "You're My World" as the #12 Easy Listening hit for the year 1977: "I Can't Hear You No More" had placed on Billboard's annual Easy Listening tally for 1976 at #39.
+Reddy placed seven more tracks in the Easy Listening Top 50, the most successful of which was her 1978 remake of "We'll Sing in the Sunshine" (peak #12).

 "You're My World" also reached number #13 on the Canadian pop chart.
 The potential for further international success for Reddy's version of "You're My World" was narrowed by the concurrent release of a remake by UK pop group Guys 'n' Dolls which was a #1 hit in the Netherlands and Flemish Belgium: although the Guys 'n' Dolls version was unsuccessful in the British Isles its release there did cause Capitol UK to make Ear Candy's lead single the track "Long Distance Love" with "You're My World" as B-side, while in the Netherlands Reddy's co-write "Midnight Skies" was the choice for single (with "Long Distance Love" as B-side) with neither local release affording Reddy any success.
 In Reddy's native Australia a remake of "You're My World" had been a #1 hit in January 1975 for Daryl Braithwaite factoring into the Australian release of the spring 1977 Australian release of Reddy's version being unsuccessful.
 "You're My World" did afford Reddy a #1 hit in Mexico, with the track remaining in that nation's Top Ten from October 1977 to March 1978.

 Reddy's 1978 concert album Live in London, recorded at the London Palladium, features the singer performing "You're My World".

 Reddy's studio recording of "You're My World" is heard at the opening of the 2019 biopic I Am Woman.